g-andrade/stacktrace_compat/README.md

 #### Details

-`stacktrace_transform` defines a parse transform (`stacktrace_transform`) which, when applied to a module on OTP 21+, will replace `erlang:get_stacktrace()` calls with instances of the stacktrace binding that was captured on the closest catch pattern up the execution tree (within the same function.)
+`stacktrace_transform` defines a parse transform (`stacktrace_transform`) which, when applied to modules on OTP 21+, will replace `erlang:get_stacktrace()` calls with instances of the stacktrace binding that was captured on the closest catch pattern up the abstract syntax tree (within the same named function.)

 If no binding has been defined, a generated name will be used that's likely to be conflict free.